pylonide/pylon/README.md

 ### Basic iPad Pro support with keyboard

-As of v2.3.0 efforts have been made to make Pylon usable with iPad.
+Efforts have been made to make Pylon usable with iPad.
 However, for a smoother ride, some keyboard settings needs to be changed:

 - Settings -> General -> Keyboard -> Auto-Correction -> `Off`
 - Settings -> General -> Keyboard -> Smart Punctuation -> `Off` (interferes with coding by changing quotes)
 - Settings -> General -> Keyboard -> Shortcuts -> `Off` (interferes by displaying bottom bar that hides the console prompt)

+For quality of life it is recommended to remap Caps Lock hardware key to act as an ESC key:

+- Settings -> General -> Keyboard -> Hardware Keyboard -> Modifier Keys -> Caps Lock Key -> Escape

 ## Installation and Usage